LATIN AMERICAN STUDIES PROGRAM

 The Latin American Studies program has been conceptualized to respond to national and international demands for global citizens who are aware of cultural differences, and who value, respect, and learn from diverse cultures; show competency in different languages; and demonstrate openness, cultural competence, and ability to interact with different groups of people.

 The Latin American Studies Program provides our students with fantastic opportunities to study abroad and experience everyday life and culture in a Latin American country.
-The Program has widened its overseas academic presence in countries, such as Chile, where we offer a summer abroad experience, and Costa Rica, where we offer both summer and semester experiences.
-Learn more about these and other global learning opportunities.
+The Program has widened its overseas academic presence in countries, such as Mexico, where we offer a summer abroad experience, and Costa Rica, where we offer both summer and semester experiences.

 The Latin American Studies program offers our students great internship opportunities working at local organizations in Philadelphia and Norristown where students will be able to get in contact with Hispanic/Latinx communities, promoting social, economic, educational, language, and cultural projects.
 Learn more about these opportunities.

-Students with advanced proficiency in Spanish have the opportunity to apply their linguistic and cultural competencies in a real-world setting, while working as interpreters and translators in the Community Interpreter Internship between the RLL Department and the Villanova Law School Clinics.
+Students with advanced proficiency in Spanish have the opportunity to apply their linguistic and cultural competencies in a real-world setting, while working as interpreters and translators in the Community Interpreter Internship between the Department of Spanish and the Villanova Law School Clinics.